melio-engineering/locks-manager/README.md

 #### Release History
  * 1.0.0 - First release Lock manager based on DynamoDb
  * 2.0.0 - **Note!
 This version is not backward compatible with previous version.** The locking concept has changed.
 This version will set lock expiration time as `now + requested locking time`.
 New lock request will compare between `now` and expiration time as it was set in the record.
+ * 3.0.0 - **Note!
+This version is not backward compatible with previous version.** Removed withLock functionality.
+ If you wish to lock anything you can use acquire/acquireWithRetry and release on done/error.
+ Added maxRetries as optional to acquireWithRetry function.

 ##### References
 1. [The right way to implement a mutex with dynamodb](https://blog.revolve.team/2020/09/08/implement-mutex-with-dynamodb/)